Nanzan University Academic Program

 About IES Abroad Nagoya Center

-Nagoya’s IES Abroad Center is on Nanzan University’s beautiful, wooded campus, with stunning views across Nagoya city.
-Here, you get outstanding Japanese tuition and language support in a modern environment with access to a vast library and The Japan Plaza, the Japanese language practice center.
+Nagoya’s IES Abroad Center is on Nanzan University’s beautiful wooded campus, with stunning views across Nagoya city.
+Study abroad at Nanzan University, where you will receive outstanding Japanese tuition and language support in a modern environment, plus access to a vast library and The Japan Plaza, the Japanese language practice center.
 The center’s student clubs encourage you to experience Japanese art such as calligraphy and tea ceremonies and immerse yourself in both modern and traditional Japanese culture.

 Our mission is simple: to provide you with the best study abroad program possible—which includes the highest quality academic and cultural experiences.
 That is why we partnered with Nanzan University.